pingcap/docs-cn/sql-statements/sql-statement-kill.md

 # KILL

 The `KILL` statement is used to terminate a connection in any TiDB instance in the current TiDB cluster.
+Starting from TiDB v6.2.0, you can also use the `KILL` statement to terminate ongoing DDL jobs.

 ## Synopsis